Emulator Issues #5431

 (I'm running the game off a flash drive, and that's the slowest storage medium I have - my / is an SSD.)

-Updated by Autoran1 over 11 years ago
+Updated by Autoran1 about 12 years ago

 The reason of this is Shader Cache folder, metroid game just made me notice this.